maxencegrand/ET_Assembly_Task_dataset/prediction/prediction.md

 The 2 main file are results.csv and nb_prediction.csv

+These files can be open with loadLogs from tools.py

 ### results.csv

+array 2 dimensions have to be reshape with array = array.reshape(28, 2, nb_predi, 6001) in order to have 4 dimensions

 This file contains the number of correct predictions for the different eye tracker, for grasp/release, for the different surfaces and for the different features.